erre4/GBA_genetic_algorithm/README.md

 make: *** [all] Error 1
 ```

-or something like that, then you have to download the .pl file, and you can follow the istructions described above.
+Then you have to download the .pl file, and you can follow the istructions described above.

-Now you have your environment to compile and run the .gba code!
+Now you have your environment to compile and run .gba code!

 # How to Compile: